Zaro Wines, a story of dedication

 Since we are dealing with organic wine production, the techniques themselves, which are being introduced in the vineyards and in the cellar, follow the principle of minimal intervention, meaning that we try to interfere with nature as little as possible, because we respect the ecosystem and the harmony which was established in the vineyards long before us.
 The same applies for the care of wine in the wine cellar, where we try to intervene in the fermentation process as little as possible.
-Modern technology has made a lot of things a lot easier, a huge plus are also social networks.
+Modern technology has made a lot of things much easier and a huge plus are also social networks.
 The latter allow us constant communication with customers on a global scale.

 Where in the world are your wines available and how are they accepted – as exotic wines as part of everyday life?

 The first export market are the United States, i.e. the western and eastern coast.
 Our products are accepted with great euphoria there, with high expectations.
 They are aware that our production is boutique, which means that our series of wines are limited, and this associates our product with some natural resources.
-We live on a coast that is only 46km long and where diverse sectors coexist, so it is the boutique production – limited number of wines that makes it exotic.
+We live on a coast that is only 46km long and where diverse sectors coexist, so it is the boutique production – limited number of wines that make it exotic.
 People are attracted to our wines also because we only produce local, indigenous varieties, i.e. Malvasia and Refosco, following centuries of natural selection.
-At the same time, Slovenia has in recent years due to excellent sports achievements, its ecological awareness, security and hospitable character gained recognition, which also has a good impact on the reception of Slovenian origin products in the world.
+At the same time, Slovenia has in recent years due to excellent sports achievements, its ecological awareness, security and hospitable character gained recognition, which has a good impact on the reception of Slovenian-made products in the world.

 Let's get back to the principle of boutique destinations, which is currently very trendy in tourism.
 Do you think Izola is a boutique destination?